prasannax1/starships/README.md

  * Section 0 is the diplomatic office.
 It contains residence for diplomatic guests, residences for admiralty, a dining hall and a holo conference auditorium.
 The upper shuttlebay has been converted into a large party hall + dining area with gardens for diplomatic functions.
 The lower hangar contains 3 *Dove* class yachts for diplomatic missions.

  * Sections 1, 3, 5, 6, 10, 11, 13, 14 and 15 are various science labs.
 The labs are reconfigurable per ship.
 These sections also contain 2 holodecks each, and a medium mess hall.
 The upper shuttlebays of each contain 8 *Magpie* class heavy runabouts, which are the primary mission craft of the *Aviary*.
 The lower hangars contain *White Owl* class ships in 4 of these sections.
-The lower hangars of the other sections are converted into additional labs, holodecks, residence areas, and in the case of the exo-botany department, a mini-forest.
+The lower hangars of the other sections are converted into additional labs, holodecks, residence areas, cargo holds, and in the case of the exo-botany department, a mini-forest.

  * Section 2 is the main hospital.
 It also contains a quarantine area.
 The upper shuttle-bay is converted into additional wards and a physical therapy ground.
 The lower hangar contains two *Nightingale* class medevac vehicles.